-Victor L. Wegard went on o serve in the Korean war after WW2.
-In 1965 he was decorated with the Soldier’s Medal, the highest award made during peacetime, for saving the life of a window washer in New York City.
+Victor L. Wegard went on to serve in the Korean war after WWII.
+In 1965, he was decorated with the Soldier’s Medal, the highest award given during peacetime, for saving the life of a window washer in New York City.

 He was also a member of the NJ chapter of the Jewish War Veterans and was active with the United States Holocaust Memorial Museum, Washington, DC.
 He died on January 5 1995.